 Note: This background for this entry can be found at The Murder of Alexander Rea.

 Patrick Hester was born May 4, 1825 in County Roscommon, Ireland.
-In 1846 he immigrated to America and would evidently settle at Locust Gap (also referred to as Locust Gap Junction in some reports) where he opened a tavern called the Junction House.
-He would become involved in a secret society known as the Ancient Order of Hiberians, which was founded in 1836.
-To belong to the Ancient Order of Hiberians one had to be Catholic and of Irish descent.
+In 1846 he immigrated to America and would evidently settle at Locust Gap – which is also referred to as Locust Gap Junction in some reports – where he opened a tavern called the Junction House.
+Hester would become involved in a secret society known as the Ancient Order of Hibernians, which was founded in 1836 to assist Irish immigrants in obtaining work and help them with a variety of social services.
+To belong to the Ancient Order of Hibernians one had to be Catholic and of Irish descent.
 Hester would rise in the organization to become a county head.

-When they realized that he was not carrying the payroll, McHugh made the decision to kill him.
-Tully and Kelly both fired the first shots and Tully supposedly fired the final shot into Rea’s head ending his life.
-Kelly farther testified the group split the sixty dollars between them, with each man taking ten dollars.
-The group decided to give Kelly the pocketbook (which he threw out after leaving the scene of the crime) and Rea’s gold pocket watch which he later sold.
-Hester was not at the scene of the crime and did not receive anything from the robbery.
+When they realized Rea was not carrying the payroll, McHugh made the decision to kill him.
+Tully and Kelly fired the first shots and Tully supposedly fired the final shot into Rea’s head ending his life.
+Kelly testified the group split the sixty dollars between them, with each of the six men receiving ten dollars.
+The group decided to give Kelly the pocketbook, which he threw out after leaving the scene of the crime, and Rea’s gold pocket watch which he later sold.
+Hester did not receive anything from the robbery.